Do you ever get that feeling, when going into a store, of being overwhelmed by the choices?

 They are sorted into:

-Asana introduces an admin console, a tool that you can use to better manage your team, project, and organization.
+Asana features an admin console, a tool that you can use to better manage your team, project, and organization.
 You can use it to:

 Another administrative feature in Asana is project permissions.
 A project can be: